Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 OpenCode connects directly to solidity-language-server over stdio.
 The AI agent receives real-time diagnostics, can query hover info for type signatures and NatSpec docs, jump to definitions, find references, and trace call hierarchies — all through standard LSP methods.

-Claude Code and Codex don't have built-in LSP support.
-Instead, they rely on:
+Codex doesn't have built-in LSP support.
+Instead, it relies on:

-• Instruction files (CLAUDE.md / AGENTS.md) that tell the AI how to work with your Solidity project
+• Instruction files (AGENTS.md) that tell the AI how to work with your Solidity project

 • Shell commands (forge build, forge test) to get compiler diagnostics